-2. If the factory-default user credentials "admin/raritan" remain unchanged, PDView automatically logs in to the web interface of PX3TS.

-If they have been changed, the login screen displays instead and you must enter appropriate user credentials for login.

-- 3. The web interface opens.
+- 2. If the factory-default login credentials remain unchanged, or if PDView has been configured with accurate login credentials, PDView automatically logs in to the web interface of PX3TS. - If PDView can't login automatically, the login screen displays instead and you must enter appropriate user credentials for login. - 3.
+The web interface opens.
 Now you can view or modify the data of PX3TS. - The web interface prompts you to change the password if this is the first time you log in.